Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_2_plan.md

 Time | Topic | Type
 ---- | ----  | ----
-15 min | File formats | Presentation
+20 min | Variables and repeating things | Discussion
-25 min | The environment and `$PATH` | Presentation
+30 min | The environment and `$PATH` | Presentation
-20 min | How to find commands and files | Code lab
-20 min | Repeating things and variables | Code lab
+30 min | The locale and its effects | Code lab
 10 min | Miscellaneous commands | Presentation